-Many years ago, Grandma Gateway famously hiked the AT wearing Keds sneakers — using such high-tech innovations as a shower curtain for a tarp — three times.
+Grandma Gateway, enshrined in the Appalachian Trail Museum, hiked the entire AT wearing Keds sneakers — using a shower curtain for a tarp — three times.
 After having eleven children.

 No book you can buy, read or study will lift your pack up to Springer Mountain in Georgia or to the summit of Mount Katahdin in Maine.
 Only you can do that.
 For yourself … or anybody or anything you choose.